Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Physics-Informed Reinforcement Learning: Motivations and Reward Shaping with Three Physics Terms

 \paragraph{Navigation in $2^+$-NLOS and the Gradient Field of SNR} Due to reflections, diffractions, and measurement noises, the reversibility principle is less effective in $2^+$-NLOS.
 Denote by $g(p)=\sum_{i}g_i(p)$ the overall SNR at the pose $p$, or equivalently, the location $(x,y)$.
 A key observation is that $g$ displays remarkable declines in the transit from the LOS and 1-NLOS to $2^+$-NLOS areas, see \Cref{fig:principle-2-3}.
 Upon statistically analyzing 21 maps, it is observed that navigating from the 1-NLOS position to the nearest $2^+$-NLOS position leads to an average decline of \SI{25.2}{dB} in SNR.
 Hence, we propose a navigation heuristic in $2^+$-NLOS scenarios: the agent should move along the reverse direction of the SNR gradient field $-(\nabla_x g, \nabla_y g)$ (finite differences in practice), i.e., toward the direction with the stronger signal strength.
 We remark that such a heuristic is less helpful in the LOS and 1-NLOS, where $\nabla g$ is relatively insubstantial: the difference between SNRs of two adjacent mesh vertices is mostly within \SI{3}{dB}.
-To encourage the policy to increase in SNR, we add the cost $C_{\rm SNR} = \sum_{t=1}^H |\hat{\Omega}_t-\nu_t|^2$ where $\nu_t$ denotes the angle between $-\nabla_{x,y} g(p_t)$ and the $x$-axis.
-In numerical implementations, $\nu_t$ is replaced by the steepest descent direction approximated using finite differences of the mesh points (see Appendix~\ref{app:algo}).
+To encourage the policy to increase in SNR, we add the cost

+where $\nu_t$ denotes the angle between $-\nabla_{x,y} g(p_t)$ and the $x$-axis.
+In numerical implementations, $\nu_t$ is replaced by the steepest descent direction approximated using finite differences of the mesh points.
+Consider a discretization of the angle range $\{-180, -170, \ldots, 0, \ldots, 170, 180\}$.
+For each relative angle from the discrete set, we compute the average of SNR evaluations at all mesh points (where the wireless data is collected, see \Cref{sec:dt}) along the direction.
+The highest SNR direction is set to be $\nu_t$.